 In order to implement this strategy, one can strictly adhere to the principles of the Permanent Portfolio.
 This is certainly the simplest and “laziest” way to put it into practice.
 The rules are clear: 25% in stocks, 25% in gold, 25% in long-term bonds and 25% in cash (or very short-term bonds).

-This allocation is permanent, as the name of the portfolio indicates.
-You just have to rebalance the positions once a year so that each type of asset keeps the same proportion.
-The simplest thing is to limit yourself to 4 ETFs, 1 per type of asset, and that's it.
-This is ultra-passive management!
-We will see later which ETFs can do the trick, and what the limits of the system may be.
+This allocation is permanent, as the portfolio's name suggests.
+You just need to rebalance your positions once a year so that each asset type maintains the same proportion.
+The simplest way is to limit yourself to four.
+ETFs, 1 per asset type, and that's it.
+It's ultra-passive management!
+We'll see later which ETFs can do the trick, and what the system's limitations may be.

 Discover more from dividendes